mstksg/inCode/copy/entries/monad-plus-1.md

 Remember, `>>=` means "use the results of the last thing to calculate this next thing" --- it "chains" the functions.

-How does this work exactly?
-Don't ask me, this isn't a monad tutorial!
+How does this work, exactly?
+That's not really in the scope of this article (any monad tutorial will explain this in more detail).
 But here are some interesting points:

 1. Note that this command doesn't even bother with the second `halve`.
 It knows that the end result will be `Nothing` no matter what (because `halve